hanxiaomax/Learncpp_CN/docs/18-11-printing-inherited-classes-using-operator<<.md

 Let’s examine how in more detail.

-First, in the Base case, we call operator<<, which calls virtual function print().
-Since our Base reference parameter points to a Base object, b.print() resolves to Base::print(), which does the printing.
+First, in the `Base` case, we call `operator<<`, which calls virtual function `print()`.
+Since our `Base` reference parameter points to a Base object, `b.print()` resolves to `Base::print()`, which does the printing.
 Nothing too special here.

-In the Derived case, the compiler first looks to see if there’s an operator<< that takes a Derived object.
+In the `Derived` case, the compiler first looks to see if there’s an `operator<<` that takes a `Derived` object.
 There isn’t one, because we didn’t define one.
-Next the compiler looks to see if there’s an operator<< that takes a Base object.
-There is, so the compiler does an implicit upcast of our Derived object to a Base& and calls the function (we could have done this upcast ourselves, but the compiler is helpful in this regard).
-This function then calls virtual print(), which resolves to Derived::print().
+Next the compiler looks to see if there’s an operator<< that takes a `Base` object.
+There is, so the compiler does an implicit upcast of our `Derived` object to a `Base&` and calls the function (we could have done this upcast ourselves, but the compiler is helpful in this regard).
+This function then calls virtual `print()`, which resolves to `Derived::print()`.

-Note that we don’t need to define an operator<< for each derived class!
-The version that handles Base objects works just fine for both Base objects and any class derived from Base!
+Note that we don’t need to define an `operator<<` for each derived class!
+The version that handles `Base` objects works just fine for both `Base` objects and any class derived from `Base`!

 The third case proceeds as a mix of the first two.
-First, the compiler matches variable bref with operator<< that takes a Base.
-That calls our virtual print() function.
-Since the Base reference is actually pointing to a Derived object, this resolves to Derived::print(), as we intended.
+First, the compiler matches variable bref with `operator<<` that takes a `Base`.
+That calls our virtual `print()` function.
+Since the Base reference is actually pointing to a `Derived` object, this resolves to `Derived::print()`, as we intended.

 Problem solved.